dustinpfister/blog_posts/_posts/threejs-capsule-geometry.md

 ## Conclusion

 The capsule geometry is then yet another built in way to go about creating a geometry for a mesh object.
-Although there may be some drawbacks with doing so I have found that the capsule geometry works okay for creating a tube like path in 3d space, but I am still thinking that the best way to go about doing this sort of thing would be to use curves and tube geometry, or some kind of solution for doing so.
+Although there may be some drawbacks with doing so I have found that the capsule geometry works okay for creating a tube like path in 3d space, but I am still thinking that the best way to go about doing this sort of thing would be to use curves and tube geometry.

+Also I have found that it is not so hard to create the same kind of shape by directly working with the lathe geometry constructor function.
+Also the lathe geometry does allow for a great deal of flexibility when it comes to making all kinds of other shapes by just tweaking the values use to create the 2d curves used.
+In fact the capsule geometry is very much an extension of the lathe geometry class as you will find when it comes to looking as the source code of the capsule geometry.